 Fifty Years Later, Free Comic Book Tells Story of Michigan’s First LGBTQ+ Pride

-The story of Christopher Street Detroit ’72, the first-ever LGBTQ+ pride celebration in Michigan held 50 years ago this June 1972, is being brought to life through a full-color, 32-page nonfiction comic book for free distribution.
+The story of Christopher Street Detroit ’72, the first-ever LGBTQ+ pride celebration in Michigan held 50 years ago this June 1972, has been brought to life through a full-color, 32-page nonfiction comic book for free distribution.
 Freelance illustrator Isabel Clare Paul and historian Tim Retzloff teamed up to create “Come Out!
-In Detroit” over the past year based on eyewitness primary sources, oral histories, and a cache of largely unseen photographs.
-The comic book’s release will be accompanied by exhibits and public programs in Detroit, Ann Arbor, and East Lansing to mark the 50th anniversary of the event.
+In Detroit” based on eyewitness primary sources, oral histories, and a cache of largely unseen photographs.
+The comic book’s release was accompanied by exhibits and public programs in Detroit, Ann Arbor, and East Lansing to mark the 50th anniversary of the event.

 One June 24, 1972, Detroiters and other Michiganders gathered to publicly parade down Woodward Avenue, rally to speeches in Kennedy Square, dance the night away at the Unitarian Church on Cass, and picnic the next day in Palmer Park.
 It capped a week of celebrations at the University of Michigan, Michigan State University, and Wayne State University.
 In Ann Arbor, the city council declared Gay Pride Week, the first known official recognition of LGBTQ pride by a governmental body in the United States.